Incapamentum/incapamentum.github.io/content/post/isa_pt1.md

 ### Register-Memory Architecture

 A register-memory architecture is one of two types of a register architecture.
-It's defining characteristic is that all instructions support memory access.
+It's defining characteristic is that memory access is supported by all instructions.

 ![Register-Memory Architecture](/images/arch/reg-mem_arch.svg)